-Note: According to other travelers, you should not go “if the temperature isn’t lower than -10 C because the steam from the river won’t rise to the trees and became ice crystal on the branches. ” Thus, good timing is important, such that it’s almost best to find a tour as they will monitor the timing.
+Note: According to other travelers, you should not go “if the temperature is not lower than -10 C because the steam from the river won’t rise to the trees and became ice crystal on the branches. ” Thus, good timing is important, such that it’s almost best to find a tour as they will monitor the timing.

 Other rime viewing locations: Songjiang Road and Riverside Park (Jilin City), BeiDahu Forest (the ski resort here held the 6th Asian Winter Games in 2007 .
 You can take a mini bus from Jilin City to Bei Dahu ski resort station.
 It’s about 56 km away), Ash Hada Country (bus 33 from Hada home furnishing in Jilin city to Ash)

-Laolike Lake grounds is the ideal winter wonderland and winter festival ground of soft, powdery snow settled on tree branches.
+Laolike Lake in Heliongjang is the ideal winter wonderland and winter festival ground of soft, powdery snow settled on tree branches.
 Some of the snow banks are deep but non threatening.
 It’s easy for tourists to feel inebriated with the winter fun and mischief of snow fights.
-The walk to the lake can take a while but the path is carved out.
+The walk to Laolike Lake can take a while, but a path is carved out.
 The lake is frozen over and stands several feet high in powder snow.
 You’re free to wade through the powder to cross the lake.
 Check out some of Instagrammer Niki Cysani’s Jilin photos who made it to the lake, while I got stuck in the awe of snow selfies (her photos are absolutely stunning!)

 Changbhai Mountain is actually a volcano, but it boasts a mountain range that borders North Korea and China.
 It has many wonderful waterfalls, hot springs and houses Lake Tianchi (aka Heavenly Lake), a 2 million year old lake, which formed in the crater of the mountain.
 It’s said to be beautiful during all four seasons but especially in winter.
 We went to see the Changbhai Waterfall which is said to be the highest volcanic waterfall in the world.
 Unfortunately, that day there was a snowstorm which prevented our reaching the falls.
-I was super pissed pissed pissy that the tour took us there under those conditions, I was cold and then I got on the wrong bus getting back… not a happy camper.
-I tried not to be in a rotten mood on camera but some of it leaked through.
-(Watch my video above)
+I mean it was a snow storm… a blizzard!
+In the United States, school would be cancelled and parks would be closed for things like this.
+Not in China.

 Just north of the border with North Korea sits Dunhua City.
-Resting against Changbhai Mountain, it is a Yanbian Korean Autonomous Prefecture, where you’ll find Han/Korean ethnic influence in the food and land.
+Resting against Changbhai Mountain, it is a Yanbian Korean Autonomous Prefecture, where you’ll find Chinese Han and Korean ethnic influence in the food and land.
 If you like Korean food, you’ll find restaurants with a Chinese -Korea fusion.
 Yes, I went that far to eat kimchee!
 The city isn’t know for having a large nightlife like Yanji but it has a large Buddhist culture.

 The Enlightenment Buddha sits 48 meters high, with its base another 48 meters and is said to be the highest Buddha in Asia.
 I’m not sure about that however as I’ve certainly seen taller Buddha statues.
 It sits upon Liu Ding Shan (六顶山） (Six Mountain Peaks) and you can take a bus or taxi to get there)

 Walking to the Buddha takes around 30 minutes but at the peak, you’ll get a epic view overlooking Dunhua city.
 Step inside the base to visit the temple.
 Temple Entry fee: 80 RMB per person